hhovhann/photostudio-service/COMMENTS.md

 # Nice to have in future versions
 -Test coverage
--Test containers can be used for proper database
--DB rider integration could be used for unit tests (controller, repository layer) -OpenAPI/Swagger more integration for API specification -Basic authentication only supported, could be changed with other type of authentications in the future.
+-OpenAPI/Swagger more integration for API specification -Basic authentication only supported, could be changed with other type of authentications in the future.
 -Open for extensions with dockerization
--Can use mappers lib(model mapper) for toDto and toEntity functionalities -Can be used lombok to provide builders getter setters etc, but decided not used that now -Can have email and cell number validation
+-Can use mappers lib(model mapper) for toDto and toEntity functionalities -Can be used lombok to provide builders getter setters etc, but decided not used that now

 # Questions/Concerns/Decisions